bodrick/awesome/TOPICS.md

 *   [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON

-## csv

-*   [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
-*   [WinMerge/winmerge](https://github.com/WinMerge/winmerge) - WinMerge is an Open Source differencing and merging tool for Windows.
-WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.
-*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!
-*   [ukdtom/ExportTools.bundle](https://github.com/ukdtom/ExportTools.bundle) - Export tools for Plex
-*   [MarcosMeli/FileHelpers](https://github.com/MarcosMeli/FileHelpers) - The FileHelpers are a free and easy to use .NET library to read/write data from fixed length or delimited records in files, strings or streams
-*   [ServiceStack/ServiceStack.Text](https://github.com/ServiceStack/ServiceStack.Text) - .NET's fastest JSON, JSV and CSV Text Serializers

 ## csv-format

 *   [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON